Lisa Blatt: Legal advocacy

-Blatt has argued 54 cases before the Supreme Court, the most of any woman in U.S. history, winning in more than 80% of the cases as of April 2024.
+Blatt has argued 57 cases before the Supreme Court, the most of any woman in U.S. history, winning in more than 88% of the cases decided as of April 2026.
 She has a distinctively blunt and informal style of speaking in court—for example, referring to the justices as "you guys".
 Writing for Law360, Gavin Broady called Blatt's approach to litigation "equal parts Sun Tzu and Vince Lombardi".
 Mark Sherman, writing for the Associated Press, said that she "elicits laughs and the occasional sharp response from the justices, who seem to enjoy Blatt's presentations as much as they respect her legal acumen".
 In one case, she told Justice Gorsuch that "you've not obviously read our expert", to which Gorsuch responded: "That is not fair.
 Come on!"
-In another instance, when Justice Jackson suggested a simpler legal test than either side was arguing for, Blatt said "I'm fine with you making up stuff".
-In one instance that broke with the usual civility between advocates in the Supreme Court, she said that the way her opposing counsel had characterized her argument was "a lie and inaccurate", leading Gorsuch to berate her to "be more careful with your words"; she withdrew the remark later in the argument.
+In another instance, when Justice Jackson suggested a simpler legal test than either side was arguing for, Blatt said "I'm fine with you making up stuff."

+In one exchange during oral argument in A.J.T. v.
+Osseo Area Schools (2025), she said that the way opposing counsel characterized her argument was "a lie and inaccurate," which led Justice Gorsuch to ask that she be "more careful with [her] words."
+She withdrew the comment during oral argument and later apologized to opposing counsel.
+Sarah Isgur, discussing the exchange on the podcast Advisory Opinions, said, “I can see exactly how this happened…She’s using normal words that normal people use, as she does so effectively.’”

 During the COVID-19 pandemic, one of Blatt's cases was chosen to be the first remote oral argument in the Supreme Court's history.
 In that case, Patent and Trademark Office v.
 Booking.com B. V. (2020), Blatt argued against the United States Patent and Trademark Office's position that "Booking.com" was too generic to be a registrable trademark for a hotel-booking service because it was simply the generic term "booking" plus the top-level domain ".com".
 The Supreme Court ruled for Booking.com 8–1, saying that the formulation "generic.com" is not categorically too generic to be a trademark, and that the evidence showed that consumers did not consider "Booking.com" generic.